aikonbrasil/behavioral-clonning/README.md

 ### Preprocessing of Dataset to Optimize Learning Process

-Original image
+Original image (160x320x3)

 ![alt text][image10]

-Converting RGB image to UVW image and cropping to 22x120
+Converting RGB image to UVW image and cropping to (66x200x3)

 ![alt text][image11]

-Applying some noise and wrap pespective to one section of the images
+Applying some noise and wrap perspective to one section of the images

 ![alt text][image12]

-Finally image used to train the neural network (In this case we used RGB just to visualization)
+The following image represents the dataset used to train the neural network (In this case we used RGB just to visualization)

 ![alt text][image13]